r-koch/ddal-docs/DDAL_Admin_Answers.md

 ## Candlekeep Mysteries Questions

-### At the end of "The Scrivener's Tale" in Candlekeep Mysteries: the last sentence of the "Treasure" section lists possible rewards as "If the characters want to sell the collection, you can decide what it might be worth, but the characters should earn at least 50,000 gp for the lot (see also "A Little Light Reading" below).
-Such a reward might take the form of one or two very rare magic items, a small keep, a large parcel of land, or a seaworthy galley with a full crew."
-What is the guidance on what we can reward?
+### At the end of "The Scrivener's Tale" in Candlekeep Mysteries: the last sentence of the "Treasure" section lists possible rewards as <details><summary>show spoiler</summary>If the characters want to sell the collection, you can decide what it might be worth, but the characters should earn at least 50,000 gp for the lot (see also "A Little Light Reading" below).
+Such a reward might take the form of one or two very rare magic items, a small keep, a large parcel of land, or a seaworthy galley with a full crew.</details> What is the guidance on what we can reward?

-Use the reward specified in the adventure, 50,000 gp only to the party.
-The other items, including the very rare items mentioned in Amy's previous guidance, are not rewardable.
+Use the reward specified in the adventure, <details><summary>show spoiler</summary>50,000 gp only to the party.
+The other items, including the very rare items mentioned in Amy's previous guidance, are not rewardable.</details>

-### Question about CM-10 "Kandlekeep Dekonstruktion" - in the content catalog, it states: "Stonky's Control Ring.
-Stonky's ring ceases to function at the end of this adventure and the skitterwidgets found in this adventure can not be claimed by the characters."
-Does this mean that the players should not be awarded the ring of telekinesis?
+### Question about CM-10 "Kandlekeep Dekonstruktion" - in the content catalog, it states: <details><summary>show spoiler</summary>Stonky's Control Ring.
+Stonky's ring ceases to function at the end of this adventure and the skitterwidgets found in this adventure can not be claimed by the characters.</details> Does this mean that the players should not be awarded the ring of telekinesis?
 Or does that mean that they get the ring, but not the extra function to control the constructs?

 Characters receive the ring, but the skitterwidget control portion of it no longer functions.

-### Question about some guidance in Zikran's Zephyrean Tome: Conclusion.
-Gazre-Azam do not offer to cast wish, but rather gives the party a censor of controlling air elementals that only summons him.
-He does not enchant the book, so the characters can return it to Candlekeep.
+### Question about some guidance in Zikran's Zephyrean Tome: Conclusion. <details><summary>show spoiler</summary>Gazre-Azam do not offer to cast wish, but rather gives the party a censor of controlling air elementals that only summons him.
+He does not enchant the book, so the characters can return it to Candlekeep.</details>

 #### Does the censor summon Gazre-Azam with the djinni statblock or the air elemental statblock?